-- 15.3.16 The pharmacist-in-charge and medical staff shall establish policies and procedures for the dispensing of medications from the emergency room. - 15.3.16.1 Only a licensed prescriber shall be authorized to dispense medications to patients in an emergency situation. - 15.3.16.2 Emergency medications shall be labeled in accordance with section 21-31-15(l)(l) of the Rhode Island General Laws, as amended.
+- 15.3.16 The pharmacist-in-charge and medical staff shall establish policies and procedures for the dispensing of medications from the emergency room. - 15.3.16.1 Only a licensed prescriber shall be authorized to dispense medications to patients in an emergency situation. - 15.3.16.2 Emergency medications shall be labeled in accordance with RIGL §21-31-15(l)(l).